Bonus advice...don't do your own illustrations! |

-Top Ten Techniques to Revise your Writing©
+Top Ten Tricks to Revise your Writing and Make your Manuscript Sing©

 By Kim Tomsic